Aron3DP/OrcaSlicer-Old-With-Vorons-K3/README.md

 These folders are in your AppData folder OrcaSlicer on Windows
 %AppData%\Roaming\OrcaSlicer\user

+The folder name will be some random numbers if you sign in through the Slicer.
+If you do not it will be in the 'default' folder.

 For Mac they are located in your Libray Folder within your User Account and then Applicaton Support>OrcaSlicer>user You can press the shortcut Shift + Command + L